People You'll Meet While Dancing at Or Hadash

 Ricci Dichter is Ms. Event person.
 Just mention a special event, whether a workshop or a concert, and Ricci is carrying flyers to other groups, making announcements and telephone calls, spamming the folk world with an e-mail announcement, making humus and cutting up pita bread, and generally drumming up business.
 Plus, she drums the dumbek!
 What a whirlwind!

 Peggy Leiby just does it all.
 She wandered in to one of our Wednesday night dance sometime back in the '80s--it seems like only yesterday--and today she is everywhere.
-Contra dancing, clogging with Fiddlekicks, a musician with SPUDS on recorder and concertina, Festival Director for the annual Heritage Dance Festival, maintainer of the Places to Dance web site, Executive Director of Voloshky Ukrainian Dance Ensemble and much, much more.
+Contra dancing, clogging with Fiddlekicks, a musician with SPUDS on recorder and concertina, Festival Director for the annual Heritage Dance Festival, maintainer of the Places to Dance web site, former Executive Director of Voloshky Ukrainian Dance Ensemble and much, much more.
 But she still often dances with us on Wednesday, and has been a tremendous help with our publicity: press releases, newspaper calendar listings and the like might never have gotten done without her.

 carolbill.jpg (41949 bytes)Bill and Carol Wadlinger began the Wednesday night group at Beaver College (now Arcadia University) in 1977 and continued to lead the group until October, 2004, when they "passed the torch" to Sue Anderson.
 (They fully expect that Sue will also lead the group for the same amount of time, which will put her in her late 80s when she passes the torch in turn!)
-At about the same time, Bill arranged for a Saturday night folk dance party which met for many years on the second Saturday of the month, led by Don Goldberg and Leila Lazar.
+At about the same time, Bill arranged for a Saturday night folk dance party which met for many years on the second Saturday of the month, led initially by Don Goldberg and Leila Lazar.
 Since then, they have arranged countless workshops, concerts and special events, often in conjunction with other organizations, including the Folk Dance Council of the Delaware Valley, the Penn Folk Dancers, the Folk Dance Center of Philadelphia, and the Folk Life Center at International House of Philadelphia.

 <Back to Beaver Folk Dancing Home Page>